 Studies have shown that having clean sheets and making your bed is associated with a better night’s sleep, the benefits of which can’t be oversold.
 Poor sleep has been linked to several mental health issues, such as increased depression, anxiety, the risk of suicide and risk-taking behaviors.
 There are also benefits to retiring in a clear and clean space, as waking up in an organized room can start your day on the right foot.
 On the other hand, if you hit your alarm clock’s snooze alarm one time too many and risk being late, having an organized room can save time as you are more likely to quickly grab the things you need from a tidy room.

 You’ll be more productive.

 Clutter can lead to decreased focus, confusion and tension.
-Pro tip: It is less time consuming to spend a few minutes every day cleaning your room, throwing away trash, dusting, vacuuming, etc. than waiting until it becomes overwhelming.
+Pro tip: It is less time-consuming to spend a few minutes every day cleaning your room, throwing away the trash, dusting, vacuuming, etc., than waiting until it becomes overwhelming.
 Living in an organized space can also help you keep your thoughts organized and systematic which will positively impact other aspects of your life.

 You’ll be less stressed.